rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### The Vue Instance

 Add an `id` to the part of our page where the application will live.
-We'll use the id `app`.
+We'll use the id `app` and add it to the `.wrapper`.

 ```html
 <body>